 low price propecia

-archaeology.lk like to take this opportunity thank Mr. Wijerathne Bohingamuwa for his time and commitment for prepare this report.
+archaeology.lk like to take this opportunity to thank Mr. Wijerathne Bohingamuwa for his time and commitment to prepare this report.

 Publication of a web advertisement by the London based antiquity auctioneers Bonhams on January 10th 2013 under the title of “Rare Buddhist Anuradhapura period (377 BC – 1017 AD) Indian carved stone temple step discovered by Bonhams in a Devon garden will be sold in London” created a considerable public and media interest in Sri Lanka.
-Not surprisingly so as the artefact claimed to have originated from the Buddhist heritage of the island.
-The general demand by the public, media and even some reputed scholars of archaeology and art history was to take measures for the return of the artefact to Sri Lanka.
-The Archaeological Survey of Sri Lanka, rightfully, decided to verify the authenticity and if possible to establish the provenance of the artefact by physical examination and research as a prerequisite for initiating the necessary course of action.
-Hence the author was formally appointed to undertake this task on behalf of the Director General of Archaeology, Sri Lanka.
+Not surprisingly so as the artifact claimed to have originated from the Buddhist heritage of the island.
+The general demand by the public, media, and even some reputed scholars of archaeology and art history was to take measures for the return of the artifact to Sri Lanka.
+The Archaeological Survey of Sri Lanka, rightfully, decided to verify the authenticity and if possible to establish the provenance of the artifact by physical examination and research as a prerequisite for initiating the necessary course of action.
+Hence the author was formally appointed to undertake this task on behalf of the Director-General of Archaeology, Sri Lanka.
 Here is the resultant study report.

 3.1 Description of the moonstone

-The MBAL measures 146 cm (along the straight edge of the half lotus side) X 123 cm (at the longest point from the half lotus end to the semi-circular edge).
-Thickness of the moonstone varies from 14 cm in the semi-circular end to 18 cm in the centre of the half lotus end of the moonstone.
-The author could not, obviously, weigh the object and it is reported to weigh three quarters of a ton5.
-The artefact is perfectly preserved (discussed below) except for the slight damage to the tusk of the last elephant in the southern most end of the animal procession panel.
-Effects of fungi growth, however, is clearly visible on the carved surface where as the opposite side is rather fresh.
+The MBAL measures 146 cm (along the straight edge of the half-lotus side) X 123 cm (at the longest point from the half-lotus end to the semi-circular edge).
+The thickness of the moonstone varies from 14 cm in the semi-circular end to 18 cm in the center of the half-lotus end of the moonstone.
+The author could not, obviously, weigh the object and it is reported to weigh three-quarters of a ton5.
+The artifact is perfectly preserved (discussed below) except for the slight damage to the tusk of the last elephant in the southernmost end of the animal procession panel.
+Effects of fungi growth, however, is clearly visible on the carved surface whereas the opposite side is rather fresh.

 4. Possible conclusions

-Establishing the provenance and authenticity of artefacts detached from their contexts without any record is a challenging task.
-This is particularly true for artefacts in antiquity market as the auctioneers purposely mask the provenance and true history of the artefact.
+Establishing the provenance and authenticity of artifacts detached from their contexts without any record is a challenging task.
+This is particularly true for artifacts in the antiquity market as the auctioneers purposely mask the provenance and true history of the artifact.
 Moonstone in Bonhams auction in London (MBAL) is no exception.
 If Bonhams’ account is accepted, MBAL is a genuine piece of art and it belongs to the Anuradhapura period of Sri Lankan history.
-However its history cannot be traced beyond 1950.
+However, its history cannot be traced beyond 1950.
 Though some scholars have traced the genesis of Sri Lankan moonstone to India, developed forms of moonstone as seen in the island are a unique creative work of Sri Lankan Art and Architecture.
-The MBAL artistically and thematically resembles late Anurdhapura period moonstones, specifically the moonstone number 10 (in Anuradhapura) of Godakumbure’s publication 1967 (MNG10).
-While there are number of similarities between MBAL and MNG10, there are more important marked differences as well.
-In short, MNG10 and other known moonstones in Anuradhapura are of very fine quality and details of the carvings are superior.
+The MBAL artistically and thematically resembles late Anuradhapura period moonstones, specifically the moonstone number 10 (in Anuradhapura) of Godakumbure’s publication 1967 (MNG10).
+While there are a number of similarities between MBAL and MNG10, there are more important marked differences as well.
+In short, MNG10 and other known moonstones in Anuradhapura are of very fine quality and the details of the carvings are superior.
 Craftsmen have given more consideration to finer details of carvings since they had a message to convey and less attention to getting fine edges.
 The thickness of the stone slabs of Anuradhapura genuine moonstones seems much thinner than that of MBAL.
 The MBAL shows some evidence of weathering.
-However considering the antiquity assigned to the artefact and the distance it is claimed to have travelled it may be expected to have born more evidence of wear and tear.
-Perfect preservation of artefacts under favourable circumstances is possible.
-However when an artefact weighing three quarters of a ton
+However, considering the antiquity assigned to the artifact and the distance it is claimed to have traveled it may be expected to have born more evidence of wear and tear.
+Perfect preservation of artifacts under favorable circumstances is possible.
+However, when an artifact weighing three-quarters of a ton

-travels over thousands of miles and moves over six times from place to place, it would be expected to witness the evidence of such journey.
-Such evidence is meagre in the MBAL.
-Under these circumstances the antiquity and the authenticity assigned to the artefact, naturally, comes under the radar of suspicion.
-The absence sufficient data – statistical, descriptive and photographic details as well as scientific evidence of material/rock types
+travels over thousands of miles and moves over six times from place to place, it would be expected to witness the evidence of such a journey.
+Such evidence is meager in the MBAL.
+Under these circumstances, the antiquity and the authenticity assigned to the artifact, naturally, comes under the radar of suspicion.
+The absence of sufficient data – statistical, descriptive and photographic details as well as scientific evidence of material/rock types

-used for making moonstones- of moonstones in the Island and that of the one in London makes it difficult come to a definite conclusion about the authenticity of MBAL.
-However the likelihood of MBAL being a replica of a genuine moonstone of Anuradhapura period is quite high.
-Nevertheless this does not mean to completely reject the claim that the MBAL is an original Sri Lankan moonstone.
+used for making moonstones- of moonstones in the Island and that of the one in London makes it difficult to come to a definite conclusion about the authenticity of MBAL.
+However, the likelihood of MBAL being a replica of a genuine moonstone of the Anuradhapura period is quite high.
+Nevertheless, this does not mean to completely reject the claim that the MBAL is an original Sri Lankan moonstone.

-Local geologists, archaeologists with scientific background and geo-archaeologists tend to conclude that the material used for this artefact is granitic gneiss (high-grade metamorphic rock) commonly found in the North Central Province in Sri Lanka.
+Local geologists, archaeologists with a scientific background,s and geo-archaeologists tend to conclude that the material used for this artifact is granitic gneiss (high-grade metamorphic rock) commonly found in the North Central Province in Sri Lanka.
 Does this support the authenticity of the moonstone or the possibility of the replica, if it is the case, was made in Sri Lanka itself?
 Further research is needed, in my view, to answer these issues.

 5. Some recommendations